min2ha/ukwa-site/content/target/59761/index.en.md

   "subject": null
 }

-# University of York-Health, Econometrics and Data Group: Not for everyone: Personality, mental health, and the use of online social networks

 Research paper about the online social networking - mental health relationship by examining to what extent the relationship between these variables is personality-specific